xlladdins/xll/docs/Excel4MacrosA-D.md

 **DOCUMENTS**(type\_num, match\_text)

-Type\_num    is a number specifying whether to include add-in workbooks in the array of workbooks, according to the following table.
+Type\_num&nbsp;&nbsp;&nbsp;&nbsp;is a number specifying whether to include add-in workbooks in the array of workbooks, according to the following table.

 |               |                                                     |
 | ------------- | --------------------------------------------------- |